stephendade/Rpanion-server/README.md

 It presents a web-based interface (running on the companion computer), where system settings such as network, telemetry and video streaming can be configured from.

+On the Raspberry Pi, Rpanion-server is compatible with the Raspberry Pi OS and Ubuntu 20.04.1 LTS.

 ## Features

 Rpanion-server allows the user to configure: